 As a wedding photographer, I am one of the first vendors to be booked, typically right after the venue.
 My relationship with the client begins when they are newly engaged and might last for 2.5 years.

 Like many other photographers, I create the client’s wedding timeline.
-Also I collaborate with each client on every aspect of their wedding.
+That’s in part because so few of my clients employ the services of a professional wedding planner.
+So, I collaborate with each client on every aspect of their wedding.
 I field questions about what would work best logistically and for photos.

-I’ll do site visits with some couples, have multiple meetings, calls and exchange dozens or hundreds of emails.
-I’ll check in at strategic points before the big day.
+I’ll do site visits with some couples, have multiple meetings, calls and exchange dozens or let’s face it, hundreds of emails.
+Then there’s the job of checking in at strategic points before the big day.
 This is an addition to ad hoc duties that clients throw my way – many prior to even making a booking.

 I’ve had clients emailing with bartending emergencies, asking me what color suit they should buy, and requesting my arguments for and against LED balloons.